BrockDSL/A-Step-by-Step-Guide-to-Zotero/README.md

 **Step 2 –  Add Tags**

-* To add a tag to an item, First, select the folder “Mental Health”.
+* To add a tag to an item, select the folder “Mental Health”.
 * Select the item in the center Zotero pane, and then click the Tags tab in the right-hand pane.
-* Click the Add button, type the tag name – (Example: #Mental Health), and type Enter/Return.
+* Click the Add button, type the tag name – (Example: #Mental Health), and click Enter/Return.

 ![Tag image](org 2.JPG)

 **Step 3 –  Add Related**

-* To create a relation, First, select the folder “Mental Health”.
+* To create a relation, select the folder “Mental Health”.
 * Select an item in the center pane and go to the “Related” tab of the right pane.
 * Click the “Add” button, and click on the “Add items” folder from the same library in the pop-up window (hold down Ctrl or Shift [Windows/Linux] or Cmd or Shift [Mac] to select multiple items)
 * Select the item under the title (Pandemic!
 COVID-19 shakes the world) and click “OK”.
 The selected items will now show up as related items in the “Related” tab and clicking an item will take you straight to that item.